virtUOS/chat-with-pdfs/README.md

 OPENAI_SUFFIX=(OpenAI)  # Display suffix for OpenAI models OLLAMA_SUFFIX=(Ollama)  # Display suffix for Ollama models

+# Optional: Default chat model
+DEFAULT_MODEL=gpt-4o-mini  # Set the default model for chatting (must be in MODELS, OLLAMA_MODELS, or CUSTOM_MODELS).
+If not set or invalid, defaults to "gpt-4o-mini".

 # Optional: Default summary model
-SUMMARY_MODEL=gpt-4o-mini  # Model to use for document summarization
+SUMMARY_MODEL=gpt-4o-mini  # Model to use for document summarization and automatic query generation
 ```

 ### Running the Application